 Oversight of the financial infrastructure

-The Riksbank oversees the central participants in the financial infrastructure.
+The Riksbank oversees the central participants in the financial infrastructure as well as companies that are closely linked to the financial infrastructure and are therefore of particular importance to it.
 The aim is to identify and analyse the sources of risks and efficiency losses and, where necessary, elicit change.

 The Riksbank's oversight